teelam1910/belly-button-analysis/README.md

 The Belly Button Biodiversity dataset catalogs microbial species, operational taxonomic units (OTUs) found in human navels.
 It reveals that a few species are prevalent in over 70% of individuals, while others are rare.

 ## File Locations:
-- The HTML file, named index.html, is located within the Code folder.
+- The HTML file, named index.html, is located within the Code folder. ([Uploading index.html…]()

 - The JavaScript file, named app.js, is located within the Code folder, specifically within the static/js subfolder.